Aggressive Legal Representation for Injured Individuals in Spring Hill

 Consult a North Tampa Attorney to Explore Your Options After an Accident

 The North Tampa lawyers at Holliday Karatinos Law Firm, PLLC know how car accidents and other traumatic events can affect victims and their families.
 We have represented numerous people who have suffered serious injuries and helped them pursue the compensation they deserve.
 If you are living with RCDS, we can evaluate your case and represent you in a claim against one or more negligent parties.
 We represent people throughout Hillsborough, Pasco, and Citrus Counties.
-Call our office today at (866) 597-0009 or fill out our online form to schedule an initial consultation at no cost.
+Call our office today or fill out our online form to schedule an initial consultation at no cost.